alcatraz69/musicflix/README.md

 ## Description -

-Dove is a Video Library for students aspiring to be Graphic Designers, 2D Animation Artists or 3D Modelling Artists.
-Dove has the best tutorials playlists, curated from Youtube, listed in the form of Courses, to help everyone follow a definite path, that offer video series of all levels of difficulty.
-Dove also provides a feature for jotting down notes, while watching the video.
+MusicFlix is a Video Library for people who wanna learn how to play musical instruments and expand their knowledge about music.
+MusicFLix has the best tutorials playlists, curated from Youtube, to help everyone follow a definite path, that offer video series of all levels of difficulty.

-Dove also provides users the best experience, as they can Sign In on the Website, and like their favorite videos and add them to multiple playlists at once.
-And last but not least, Dove is fully responsive, for it's mobile users' convenience.
+MusicFLix also provides users the best experience, as they can Sign In on the Website, and like their favorite videos and add them to multiple playlists at once.
+And last but not least, MusicFlix is fully responsive, for it's mobile users convenience.

 ## Live Demo -